To see product details, add this item to your cart. You can always remove it later.

 "...it makes is different from hot water brewed coffee, the coffee is much less acidic and has more distinct flavors, you can taste individual flavors..."
 Read more

-Customers are mixed about the value of the coffee maker.
-Some mention it's well worth the price, while others say it' s pretty expensive.
+Customers have mixed opinions about the value of the coffee maker.
+Some find it worth the buy, while others say it's pretty expensive.

 "...I am so glad I did!
 Worth every penny!!
 The coffee is deeply flavorful without any bitterness.
 There are a couple things to know...."
 Read more